mhenke/cfwheels-training/04-plugins.md

  <cfset provides("html,json,pdf")>
 ```

-In our "index" action of _/controllers/Articles.cfc_ add this line "<cfset renderWith(articles)>".
+In our "index" action of _/controllers/Articles.cfc_ add this line ```<cfset renderWith(articles)>```.
 Wheels can handle HTML, XML, JSON, CSV, PDF, and XLS.
 XML and JSON Formats can be automatic generated.
 Let's test the JSON response.
 Add "?format=json" to the end of our index page's url.
 It should return a JSON file.
 Try "?format=pdf".

 Element TEMPLATE is undefined in LOC.
 The error occurred in C:\\JRun4\\servers\\cfwheels\\cfusion.ear\\cfusion.war\\wheels\\controller\\provides.cfm: line 123